 Rarely, dysuria is a result of local trauma from sexual abuse.
 If you have concerns about possible sexual abuse, contact your child's healthcare provider right away.
 Or, you can call the national child abuse hotline at 800-4-A-CHILD (800-422-4453) to get help.

 Wash the genitals gently with a washcloth and soapy water.
-Make sure soap does not get inside the urethra.
+Make sure soap doesn't get inside the urethra.
 Dry the area well.

-If you think bubble bath soap caused the reaction, avoid bubble baths in the future.
+If you think bubble bath soap caused the reaction, don't use bubble baths in the future.

 Over-the-counter diaper creams may be used to help with irritation in the genital area.